Tor1surphY/SIMS/README.md

 If you add new record ending with double "\n", then you will find a new record as 0, so you will see the no. of students does not match thier record as they suppose to be.

-Will optimize and upadte futher.
+Will optimize and update further.